andreikitaitsev/SymINDy/README.md

 This library is a generalization of [SINDy](https://github.com/dynamicslab/pysindy), to be used for the reconstruction of dynamical systems with strong nonlinearities, which require the introduction of a combinatorial search in the elementary functions associated with the linear regression part of SINDy.

 # About
-Let's simultate some well-known dynmical systems and try to reconstruct them with SymINDy.
+Let's simulate some well-known dynamical systems and try to reconstruct them with SymINDy.
-We will use following dynamical systems:
+We will use the following dynamical systems:
 - [Linear Damped SHO](https://en.wikipedia.org/wiki/Duffing_equation)
 - [Cubic Damped SHO](https://en.wikipedia.org/wiki/Duffing_equation)
 - [Lorenz attractor](https://en.wikipedia.org/wiki/Lorenz_system)